Nuand/bladeRF/fx3_firmware/README.md

 1. Create your own `toolchain.mk` file from the example given: `cp make/toolchain.mk.sample make/toolchain.mk`
 2. Modify your `make/toolchain.mk` to declare an `FX3_ROOT` where the SDK was installed.
+3. Create and enter a `build/` directory
+4. Run `cmake ../`
-3. Compile the firmware using `make`.
-Use `DEBUG=yes` if you want to include debug symbols.
+5. Compile the firmware vi `make`.
-4. The file `bladeRF.img` should have been produced with a note saying that 256 bytes of interrupt vector code have been removed.
+6. The file `bladeRF.img` should have been produced with a note saying that 256 bytes of interrupt vector code have been removed.
 This warning is normal and you have just built the FX3 firmware successfully!

 ### Eclipse ###
 The FX3 SDK provides an Eclipse-based IDE.
 A project file for this tool is provided in this directory.
 To import this project, perform the following steps.